Configuring Dynamic Price Tolerance Thresholds Permalink to this section

 vol_scaled = vol_scaled * 0.6 + (df["unit_price"] * var_map) * 0.4

-# 5. FX buffer application
+# FX buffer for cross-currency lines

 if self.fx_cfg.get("enabled", False):

-fx_buffer = df["unit_price"] * self.fx_cfg.get("buffer_pct", 0.0)
+vol_scaled += df["unit_price"] * self.fx_cfg.get("buffer_pct", 0.0)

-# 6. Apply absolute caps
+# Hard absolute caps override all scaling

-dynamic_tolerance = vol_scaled.clip(
+tol = vol_scaled.clip(

 lower=self.defaults["min_absolute_tolerance"],